1100011Dawg/Obsidian_Dawson/School/IB History/history of the amircas/Unit 4.md

  - tenet of defence policy of McNamara.
 Had so many nukes that a responce to being hit a a nuclear weapon assured destriction for it's enemy.
 Comes back to the idea of nucelar deterrrence.
  - One topic of protest
 14. Greenpeace -
+     - founded in Vancouver, first action occurred on 15 September 1971, when it sent a chartered ship(Phyllis Cormack) whitch was renamed Greenpeace to oppose US nuclear testing in Alaska.
 15. Pollution Probe -
+     -
 16. Royal Commission on the Status of Women in Canada (RCSW) -

 17. Red Power Movement -